Protein dynamics: Local flexibility: atoms and residues

 particularly when diffraction data is collected at room temperature instead of the traditional cryogenic temperature (typically near 100 K).
 Information on the frequency distribution and dynamics of local protein flexibility can be obtained using Raman and optical Kerr-effect spectroscopy as well as anisotropic microspectroscopy in the terahertz frequency domain.
+The internal re-arrangement of the amino acids during protein motion involves elastic and plastic deformations induced by viscoelastic forces, which can be probed with nano-rheology techniques.

 Regional flexibility: intra-domain multi-residue coupling

 Many residues are in close spatial proximity in protein structures.
 This is true for most residues that are contiguous in the primary sequence, but also for many that are distal in sequence yet are brought into contact in the final folded structure.
 Because of this proximity, these residue's energy landscapes become coupled based on various biophysical phenomena such as hydrogen bonds, ionic bonds, and van der Waals interactions (see figure).

 Transitions between states for such sets of residues therefore become correlated.

-This is perhaps most obvious for surface-exposed loops, which often shift collectively to adopt different conformations in different crystal structures (see figure).
+This is perhaps most obvious for surface-exposed loops, which often shift collectively to adopt different conformations in different crystal structures.
 However, coupled conformational heterogeneity is also sometimes evident in secondary structure.
 For example, consecutive residues and residues offset by 4 in the primary sequence often interact in α helices.
 Also, residues offset by 2 in the primary sequence point their sidechains toward the same face of β sheets and are close enough to interact sterically, as are residues on adjacent strands of the same β sheet.
 Some of these conformational changes are induced by post-translational modifications in protein structure, such as phosphorylation and methylation.